bluescarni/mppp/doc/sphinx/tutorial_integer.rst

 :cpp:class:`~mppp::integer` provides a variety of ways for interfacing with the `GMP <https://gmplib.org/>`__ library.
 There are a few reasons why one would want to use :cpp:class:`~mppp::integer` in conjunction with the GMP API, such as:

-* the necessity of using functions from the GMP API which have not (yet) been wrapped by mp++,
+* the necessity of using functions from the GMP API which have not (yet) been wrapped/implemented by mp++,
 * passing data from/to mp++ to/from another GMP-based multiprecision library.

 To start with, :cpp:class:`~mppp::integer` is constructible and assignable from ``mpz_t`` objects: